zjruff/pycnet-audio/docs/index.rst

  ``-k`` (sKip image check)
 	Instructs the program not to check whether spectrogram image files can be loaded before attempting to generate class scores.
 Skipping this step saves time, especially with larger datasets, but if the model encounters an image file that can't be loaded, the program will crash without saving any class scores to file.
 Unloadable image files can occur when the audio files are incomplete or corrupted.
 Of course, if a crash does occur, you can always run the operation again with this option omitted; the only real cost is time.
 This flag does not need to be paired with a value.

+ ``-m`` (coMbine output files)
+	(Only used in ``batch_process`` mode.)
+When this flag is set, the output files (class score files, .wav file inventory files, detection summary files, and review files) generated for each of the target directories will be combined into one once all target directories have been processed.
+This is intended for use when e.g. the target directories represent different recording stations within the same field site.
+This flag does not need to be paired with a value.

 Note that most of these options only make sense to use in certain modes.
 For instance, there is no reason to specify ``-c v4`` when running ``pycnet spectro`` because the PNW-Cnet model is not involved in generating spectrograms.
 Additionally, some options have a limited range of useful values.
 For instance, the ``-w`` flag can only usefully be set to a whole number between 1 and the number of logical cores in your machine's CPU.
-Generally, if you provide an option that is irrelevant for the processing mode you've chosen, it will be silently ignored.
+Generally, if you provide an option that is irrelevant for the mode you've chosen, it will be silently ignored.
 If the option is relevant but the value you provided cannot be used, pycnet will typically override your choice and use some default value instead.

 More examples